No Match Found

 Meanwhile, our performance in relation to Going Circular is also heartening:

 We’ve also made good progress in terms of our broader sustainability impacts.
-Over half (54%) of our suppliers reported having a greenhouse gas reduction target in place whilst 60% are already delivering reductions in their carbon footprint - an area in which we aim to accelerate in the future.
+68% of our suppliers reported having a greenhouse gas reduction target in place whilst over half (58%) are already delivering reductions in their carbon footprint - an area in which we aim to accelerate in the future.
 Feedback from suppliers on our support to them on this topic has been positive.
 Anecdotal evidence also shows that our people value our efforts to support them in leading sustainable lifestyles with large numbers taking part in our campaigns such as Veganuary.

-With an eye to the future, and embracing the need for everyone to go further, faster, we’ve now set a new ambition to be ‘Net Zero by 2030’ across the whole PwC Network.
-For PwC UK, this means setting a new baseline of 2019, and halving our operational footprint again, within the next decade, as well as doubling our efforts to decarbonise our supply chain, and using our skills and knowledge to help clients and the market to transition towards a net zero economy.
+With an eye to the future, and embracing the need for everyone to go further, faster, in 2020 we set a new ambition to be ‘Net Zero by 2030’ across the whole PwC Network.
+For PwC UK, this meant setting a new baseline of 2019, and halving our operational footprint again, within the next decade, as well as doubling our efforts to decarbonise our supply chain, and using our skills and knowledge to help clients and the market to transition towards a net zero economy.

 We’re proud of this long-standing track record of environmental commitment, and grateful to the many people and organisations that have partnered with us to make it happen.
 We also hope that our story may inspire and inform others at the early stages of their own sustainability journey, whilst recognising that 2020 marks a new ‘base camp’.
 Our sights are now firmly fixed on a new summit, in 2030.